liyouqi/liyouqi.github.io/_posts/2025-11-28-Market-Fear-Regime-Identification-02.md

 df['ret_btc'] = np.log(df['BTC'] / df['BTC'].shift(1))
 ```

 I use log returns because they're additive across time (easier for rolling calculations), symmetric (a +10% and -10% change have equal magnitude in log space), and standard practice in quantitative finance.
-The distribution shows a mean around 0.2% daily (indicating long-term uptrend) with high kurtosis — fat tails from extreme events like the COVID crash and FTX collapse.
+The distribution shows a mean around 0.2% daily (indicating long-term uptrend) with high kurtosis.

+What is the meaning of symetric here,

 #### 2. Annualized Volatility (vol_btc_7)
  **A really important feature for regime detection.**